Dulce de Leche Can Get Messi

 It’s drunk out of gourds with metal straws.
 Here’s a page with a bunch of woo, but also some good info about Yerba Mate.
 Yerba Mate has the “strength of coffee, the health benefits of tea, and the euphoria of chocolate” all in one beverage.

 I steeped it and drank it with no sweetener (to be legit) and… it tasted like tea to me.
-I experience no euphoria and I didn’t feel any healthier.
+I experienced no euphoria and I didn’t feel any healthier.
 So I don’t get it.
 I don’t understand why Isabel gravely warned me about it and I don’t understand why in the world one “should” drink it from a gourd through a metal straw.

 The more I read, I think traditional yerbe mate is really strong and the tea bag version I had is some sort of weakened variety that is more like regular tea.
 The quest continues then.